nfreader/neffy-slim/readme.md

 This is an opinionated(_?_) PHP web application starter package utilizing the [Slim](https://www.slimframework.com/) framework.
 The work is heavily based on [Odan's slim4 skeleton](https://github.com/odan/slim4-skeleton).

+## Work In Progress

+This is a work in progress and should not be used in a production environment.

 ## Development Environment